Requesting a rent reduction

 How to request a rent reduction

-• explain how your disability affects your accommodation needs
+• a summary of how your disability affects your accommodation needs

-• provide relevant supporting documents that confirm a diagnosis for your condition.
+• relevant supporting documents that confirm a diagnosis or working diagnosis for your condition.

-• a letter or statement from a doctor or other health professional, confirming the diagnosis
+• letter or statement from a doctor or health professional

-• a diagnostic assessment/report from a psychologist, educational psychologist, or specialist teacher
+• report from a psychologist, educational psychologist, or specialist teacher

-• an Education, Health and Care Plan (EHCP) or other Special Educational Needs (SEN) plan
+• Education, Health and Care Plan (EHCP) or Special Educational Needs (SEN) plan

-• a confirmation of referral for a diagnostic assessment or test for a condition such as:
+• confirmation of referral for a diagnostic assessment or test for a condition such as

 • ADHD